Profitbase/Episode-Docs/articles/invision/docs/directives/standarddirectives.md

 #### @CurrentWorkProcessVersionID

 Returns the id of the Work Process Version that the Solution belongs to.

+> [!NOTE]
-Note that this directive is only resolved if the object being executed is part of a Solution that belongs to a Work Process Version.
+> This directive is only resolved if the object being executed is part of a Solution that belongs to a Work Process Version.